Persomatey/unity-ci-cd-system-template/README.md

 ## Set up
 1. Fork/clone this repository (rename repository to match your project)
+	- "Use this template" > "Create a new repository" > etc.
 	- Or if you already have a project: Copy the workflows located in this repo's `.github/workflows/` into your `.github/workflows/` (create this directory if you don't have one already
 		- `.github/workflows/build.yml`
 		- `.github/workflows/version-bump.yml`